 Although we all want to look our best, most of us are making beauty mistakes without a clue we’re doing something wrong.

-In part one of this three-part blog series, we explored Skin Care Snafus, part two was all about Makeup Mishaps.
+In part one of this three-part blog series, we explored Skin Care Snafus, and part two was all about Makeup Mishaps.
 In part three, Scott Stuart, co-owner of Metropolis Hair Fashions, shares the most common ways we flub up our hair.

 Part 3: Hair Errors